Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

  colours in keeping with the aesthetic I was aiming for.
  These colours were used for the main elements of the application.

-    - Home Page
+- Home Page:
     - #00ff00 stood out against the background and was used for the title, subtitle, footer and button backgrounds
     - #ff00ff was used to the button and footer text
-    - Game Page
+- Game Page:
     - #00ff00 was used as a border for the cards and footer text
     - #ff00ff was used for the timer, flip counter and footer
-    - Win Overlay
+- Win Overlay:
     - #00ff00 was used for the text, animations and button background
     - #ff00ff was used to the button text
-    - Lose Overlay
+- Lose Overlay:
     - #00ff00 was used for the button text
     - #ff00ff was used for the text, animations and button background

 ##### **Secondary Colour Palette**
  ![Imgur](https://i.imgur.com/0rWBIho.png)